 Roast Beef with Gremolata

 We roast an eye round and serve it with a garnish of parsley, garlic, and lemon zest—a gremolata.
 It is simple to prepare and with the aid of a remote thermometer, simple to cook.
 The meat is tender, juicy, and the gremolata adds a nice spring flavor.
+Originally served as part of The Brown and the Pink.

-Alternate Preparations: Garlic Centered Beef in Tomato Sauce
+- Garlic Centered Beef in Tomato Sauce (2002-11-04)

 Ingredients

-We start by preheating the oven to 500° F. We place the meat on a sheet pan with sides and insert our remote thermometer probe lengthwise into the meat to get close to the center.
+We start by preheating the oven to 500°.
+We place the meat on a sheet pan with sides and insert our remote thermometer probe lengthwise into the meat to get close to the center.
 With clean hands, we liberally sprinkle the meat with freshly ground black pepper and kosher salt.

 We roast the beef for about 40 minutes.
 Meanwhile, we make the gremolata.
 On a clean cutting board we chop the parsley and garlic together and then combine them with the lemon zest in a ramekin.
 We mix with a small fork and set aside until we are ready to serve.